Tunji17/firstbase/README.md

 ## Prerequisites

+These are not valid, RPC needs changing for multi chain.

 ```shell
 set up correct RPC_API in hardhat.config.js
 set up ACCOUNT_PRIVATE_KEY in hardhat.config.js using an account with no existing transactions